featherweight-design/feather/CONTRIBUTING.md

 ### JavaScript Styleguide

-- All JavaScript must adhere to our Prettier and Eslint formatting
+- All JavaScript must adhere to our Prettier and eslint formatting
 - Destructuring should be used whenever possible
 - Prefer the object spread operator (`{ ...anotherObj }` to `Object.assign()`)
 - End of file over inline `export`s